FUTURE CHIEFS

-Bold, sustained leadership is critical in order to have a highly effective education system that meets the needs of all students.
-Our Future Chiefs program is building a pipeline of talented and diverse educators who are ready to lead state and large district systems.
-These emerging leaders participate in an 18-month program of collective learning about issues that are central to effective leadership and receive coaching and mentorship from Chiefs for Change members.
+Future Chiefs are individuals who are ready to take the next step in their career and become a superintendent or state education commissioner.
+They participate in an 18-month program of collective learning about issues that are central to effective leadership and receive coaching and mentorship from Chiefs for Change members.

-The program is accepting applications for the next cohort of Future Chiefs through September 21, 2022.
-Individuals who are interested in being a part of the program and those who wish to nominate someone else to participate should please use the buttons immediately below.
+Individuals who are interested in being a part of the program and those who wish to nominate someone else to participate are invited to follow the link below.

-When alumni of the program become chiefs, they have the opportunity to work with our experienced chiefs in residence and trusted partners.
 Diversity, equity, and inclusion are core aspects of the Future Chiefs program.
-In addition to being politically and geographically diverse, 75 percent of those in the most recent cohort are leaders of color and 63 percent are women.
-Of the 51 leaders who made up the first six cohorts of the program, 53 percent have become superintendents or state chiefs.
+In addition to being politically and geographically diverse, 78 percent of those in the most recent cohort are leaders of color, and 67 percent are women.
+Of the 59 leaders who made up the first seven cohorts of the program, 56 percent have become superintendents or state chiefs.

 Over the course of the program, Future Chiefs benefit from learning experiences that include: